kafka, headers, metadata, distributed-tracing, stream-processing

 Key takeaways:

-• Use them for tracing, routing metadata, and provenance information
+• Use them for tracing, routing metadata, and provenance information - not business-critical data

 When used thoughtfully, headers enhance observability, enable sophisticated routing patterns, and maintain clean separation between business data and operational metadata in your streaming architectures.